YMCA OF HANNIBAL EMPLOYMENT OPPORTUNITIES

 Restrictions:

-• Lifeguards are prohibited to teach YMCA members independently and to charge and collect fees directly.
-All teaching of YMCA members must go through or facility and operations.
+• Lifeguards are prohibited from teaching YMCA members independently and from charging and collecting fees directly.
+All teaching of YMCA members must go through our facility and operations.
 Failure to do so can lead to suspension/termination.

 • All employees are required to work at least 8 hours per month to maintain complimentary membership status.